Last Updated on August 25, 2022.

-- Keep in mind hedgehogs are natural hunters.
-Their instinct is to hold on until what they have in their mouth is still.
+- Keep in mind that hedgehogs are natural hunters.
+Their instinct is to hold on until what they have bitten is still.
 Do not attempt to shake off your hedgehog (or other small critters).

 - Regardless of your behavior modification preference, should your hedgehog actually latch on to your skin, pulling away might encourage your hedgehog to grip tighter.

-- Another safe and simple way to encourage your hedgehog to release a bite is to gently cover both nostrils.
+- One safe and simple way to encourage your hedgehog to release a bite is to gently cover both nostrils.
 The hedgehog will release its bite so it can take a breath.

-- Another option is to try pushing your finger towards your hedgehog.
-This tends to cause your hedgehog discomfort and they will subsequently release your flesh.
+- Another option is to try pushing your finger toward your hedgehog.
+This tends to cause your hedgehog discomfort, and it will subsequently release your flesh.

-- Be cautious with tapping the hedgehog on the back while the hedgehog has a grip on you.
-As indicated by Small Animal Channel Expert Jill Warnick, tapping may make your hedgehog even huffier around you.
+- Be cautious with tapping the hedgehog on the back while it has a grip on you.
+As indicated by Small Animal Channel expert Jill Warnick, tapping may make your hedgehog even more huffy around you.

 - According to Lori Keller, a Hedgehog Rescue Center owner: